 During my years as a veterinary specialist in animal reproduction, I was called on to figure out a difficult behavior problems.
 Much more common than one would think is that many male animals dogs, horses, pigs, etc. do not know how (or are too frightened) to mate with a female.
 While I was at the U of WI, I had the task of training the young males that were chosen to become breeding male, how to mate.
 These cases included research horses, swine, dogs, our teaching herd males and many client owned animals of different species.

 My background and natural interest made in specializing in behavior a natural step for me.
-I began in 1998 by taking numerous courses/seminars offered by Veterinary Small Animal Behavior specialists and Certified Behavior Experts in learning theory, animal behavior and treatment of behavior problems .
+I began in 1998 by taking numerous courses/seminars offered by both the Veterinary Small Animal Behavior specialists and by Certified Behavior Experts in learning theory, animal behavior and treatment of behavior problems .
 I completed the graduate level training course in Applied Behavioral Analytics by Professor Susan Friedman.

 Over last 50 years of animal training, I have used all styles of training, the old methods based on forcing the animals to comply, and the newer science based techniques using learning theory, and even some training fads.
 While most dogs, horses, or cats can learn from all the techniques available.
 I have found the newer, science based, training methods are so much quicker, lead to lasting change, and are much easier for dog to learn to do.